Vietnam.vn - Nền tảng quảng bá Việt Nam

 Import gold or set up a gold exchange to reduce price difference?

-Speaking at the Government Standing Committee meeting on gold market management last weekend, Prime Minister Pham Minh Chinh requested the State Bank of Vietnam (SBV) to quickly reduce the difference between domestic and international gold prices to only about 1-2%, and to study the formation of a gold trading floor in the direction that people can freely trade and buy and sell.
+Speaking at the Government Standing Committee meeting on gold market management last weekend, Prime Minister Pham Minh Chinh requested the State Bank of Vietnam (SBV) to quickly reduce the difference between domestic and international gold prices to only about 1-2%, and to research the formation of a gold trading floor in the direction that people can freely trade and buy and sell.

 According to Dr. Le Xuan Nghia, an economic expert, to narrow the gap in gold prices, the best solution is to allow gold imports.
-“To solve the problem for the gold market, the current “best policy” is to allow gold imports, requiring importers to sell wholesale to retail businesses.
+“To solve the problem for the gold market, the current “best policy” is to allow gold imports, requiring importers to sell wholesale to retailers.
 The next option is to set up a gold trading floor, which is not allowed to sell retail.
 This is what China is doing, helping domestic gold prices not differ too much from the world market,” Mr. Nghia stated his opinion.

-Contrary to the opinion that gold imports will cause foreign currency to bleed, Dr. Le Xuan Nghia estimated that Vietnam's gold demand is about 50 tons/year, equivalent to 3-4 billion USD.
-This figure is much smaller than the amount of foreign currency spent on importing foreign alcohol and tobacco (8 billion USD/year).
+Contrary to the opinion that gold imports will cause foreign currency to bleed, Dr. Le Xuan Nghia estimates that Vietnam's gold demand is about 50 tons/year, equivalent to 3-4 billion USD.
+This figure is much smaller than the amount of foreign currency spent on importing foreign alcohol and cigarettes (8 billion USD/year).
 In addition, gold is an extremely important source of foreign exchange reserves, even "more valuable and stable" than USD, so it cannot be considered "bleeding".

 Meanwhile, sharing with reporters, Mr. Shaokai Fan, Director of Asia-Pacific region (excluding China) and Director of Global Central Banks at the World Gold Council (WGC), said that the State Bank should calculate to import gold cautiously, on the basis of both allowing import and carefully assessing the impacts.